Before the invention of nylon fiber, the pioneers used plant matter to make ropes or cords.

 Can You Make Cordage From Grass?

 Yes.
 You may not think of cordage making from the grass as a DIY project.
-And even if you do, you might not think that grass is that handy in making ropes.
+Plus, even if you do, you might not think that grass is that handy in making ropes.

-Many people in the current era use sisal fibers for weaving ropes, but grass can also be used in the same process.
+Many people in the current era use sisal fibers for weaving ropes, however, grass can also be used in the same process.

 The use of ropes and cords for hunting, fastening, carrying, lifting, attaching, and climbing dates back to prehistoric times.

-By then, people had no access to nylon fibers and braiding machines we have today.
-They could still make ropes, but solely on grass and other plant matter.
+At this time, people had no access to nylon fibers and braiding machines we have today.
+They could still make ropes, however, solely on grass and other plant matter.

 To make ropes using grass, you have to decide on the appropriate grass variety and then harvest it.
 Once cut, let the grass dry before starting the weaving.